 The outcome you should look for is ideally for every one of your warriors to feel comfortable with fighting alongside this battle-ready good engineer.
 Misgivings and possible gaps can always be improved on while working on the product together.

 Also, check if the good engineer can work well with others in Design, Product and Data functions as well as communicate reasonably well to someone outside your engineering organisation.
-Any HR or Recruitment professional can help check if the engineer possesses a few of these soft skills you need, such as communicating to stakeholders, business acumen or excitement in helping solve customer issues.
+Any HR or Recruitment professional can help check if the engineer possesses a few of these soft skills you need, such as communicating to stakeholders, business acumen or excitement in helping solve consumer issues.
 Don’t skip this step!

 Step 4: Optimise Your Process to ‘Always Be Closing’

 Most talent acquisition professionals abide by the ‘always be closing’ mantra - they are selective in the people they talk to and eventually feel proud to represent to top companies, they also choose the roles they want to focus on, usually these are the easier roles to fulfil, according to their expertise.

 It could be a good idea to identify the members in your team who are really ‘strict’ interviewers, we call them ‘bar-raisers’ and only send the super strong profiles across to them.
 The normal profiles can be sent to other good engineers for interviewing, so as not to burn out the strict bar-raiser.